aleth/finery-themes/README.md

 Slightly tweaked Finery and FineryDark themes
 =============================================

-Matching colour scheme for Wine in wine-colours.reg
+A matching colour scheme for Wine can be found in wine-colours.reg

 Finery
 ------